-How to Find and Sell to Your Target Market
+How to Find Your Target Market by Using Market Segmentation

 The most successful small businesses understand that only a limited number of people will buy their product or service.
 The task then becomes determining, as closely as possible, exactly who those people are, and 'targeting' the business's marketing efforts and dollars toward them.